Towards Explainable TOPSIS: Visual Insights into the Effects of Weights and Aggregations on Rankings: Case Studies

-It should be stressed that if the decision maker does not treat all the criteria as equally important, and thus defines some of the weights to be different from one, the MSD-space and the WMSD-space will differ.
-Therefore, even though it is the WMSD-space that is used in all the subsequent computations and thus influences alone the final results of the method, it is created using both descriptions of the alternatives, as well as the weights.
-In result, WMSD-space is a preference-influenced, or biased, version of MSD-space.
-This means that while it is useful to consider WMSD-space to explain the final ranking of the method, it may be also useful to consider MSD-space, which always shows the data without the preferential bias introduced by the weights.

-After comparing the MSD-space and WMSD-space from the viewpoint of the impact that weights have on their shapes and on the alternatives' position within them, let us now illustrate some trade-offs and compensations between the values of $mean^{01}_\mathbf{w}(\mathbf{v})$ and $std^{01}_\mathbf{w}(\mathbf{v})$ in WMSD-space, and show how they influence the final rankings under different aggregations.
-The discussion will concentrate on WMSD-space, however, analogous considerations can be conducted for MSD-space with $mean(\mathbf{u})$ and $std(\mathbf{u})$ (see~\citet{MSD-space}) as $mean^{01}_\mathbf{w}(\mathbf{v})$ and $std^{01}_\mathbf{w}(\mathbf{v})$ are natural generalizations of $mean(\mathbf{u})$ and $std(\mathbf{u})$, respectively.
+The above analysis compared the MSD-space and WMSD-space from the viewpoint of criteria weights.
+Let us now illustrate some trade-offs between the values of $mean^{01}_\mathbf{w}(\mathbf{v})$ and $std^{01}_\mathbf{w}(\mathbf{v})$ in WMSD-space, and show how they influence the final rankings under different aggregations.
 The interplay of $mean^{01}_\mathbf{w}(\mathbf{v})$ and $std^{01}_\mathbf{w}(\mathbf{v})$ in the context of preferences, as formalized in Table~\ref{tab:preference-related-interplay}, is illustrated in the WMSD-space by the color reflecting the aggregation value imposed for each point of the space.
 Getting a higher ranking position requires an increase in the aggregation value, which is reflected by a change of the alternative's color towards dark red.
 This can naturally be achieved when the alternative obtains more desirable values on the criteria.
-In our example from Table~\ref{tab:students}, this would mean that a student should get better marks in some subjects while not worsening them in any other subject.
+In our example from Table~\ref{tab:students}, this means that a student should get better marks in some subjects while not worsening them in any other subject.
 This would result in the increase of $mean^{01}_\mathbf{w}(\mathbf{v})$, which can, however, be hard to achieve, or in some cases even impossible.
-The preference related interplay in the WMSD-space between $mean^{01}_\mathbf{w}(\mathbf{v})$ and $std^{01}_\mathbf{w}(\mathbf{v})$ shows thus other ways to influence the ranking even without increasing $mean^{01}_\mathbf{w}(\mathbf{v})$.
+However, the preference related interplay in the WMSD-space between $mean^{01}_\mathbf{w}(\mathbf{v})$ and $std^{01}_\mathbf{w}(\mathbf{v})$ shows other ways to influence the ranking even without increasing $mean^{01}_\mathbf{w}(\mathbf{v})$.